Lumileds: History

-Lumileds was formed in November 1999 as a joint venture between Philips Lighting and Agilent Technologies.
-Upon Philips' acquisition in 2005, Lumileds became a business unit within Philips Lighting and became known as Philips Lumileds Lighting Company.
+Lumileds was formed as a publicly traded company in November 1999 as a joint venture between Philips Lighting and Agilent Technologies.
+Upon Philips' acquisition in 2005, Lumileds became a business unit within Philips Lighting known as Philips Lumileds Lighting Company.

 In March 2015, Lumileds parent company Philips agreed to sell an 80.1 percent stake in the business to the investment fund, Go Scale.
 In October 2015, Financial Times reported that the Committee on Foreign Investment in the United States (CFIUS) regulatory body may block the $2.9B deal owing to fears of Chinese subversion of the US high-tech sector.
 The deal was cancelled in January, 2016, due to the CFIUS concerns.
 CFIUS concerns were based on transfer of gallium nitride semiconductor technology, which is used in LEDs as well as defense applications.

-In December 2016, Philips announced that it has signed an agreement to sell an 80.1% interest in Lumileds to certain funds managed by affiliates of Apollo Global Management.
-Philips retains the remaining 19.9% interest in Lumileds.
-The transaction was completed in July 2017, under customary closing conditions, including the relevant regulatory approvals.
+In December 2016, to take the company private, Philips announced that it signed an agreement to sell an 80.1% interest in Lumileds to certain funds managed by affiliates of Apollo Global Management with Philips retaining the remaining 19.9% interest in Lumileds.
+The transaction completed in July 2017, under customary closing conditions, including the relevant regulatory approvals.
+IP strategists were used to separate the intellectual property portfolio from the physical assets after the spin off from full Philips ownership.

-IP strategist Keaton Parekh helped separate the intellectual property portfolio after the spin off from Philips.
+On August 29, 2022, Lumileds filed for Chapter 11 bankruptcy protection.
+The company reached an agreement to enter restructuring in a bid to deleverage and strengthen its balance sheet in effort to emerge from bankruptcy within less than 60 days.
+Lumileds' other international subsidiaries were not part of the bankruptcy reorganization.
+63 days after the company filed for bankruptcy, Lumileds completed its bankruptcy restructuring and exited bankruptcy on November 1, 2022.